 The complex mathematics behind Schrödinger’s wave equation makes it extremely difficult to solve for any system more complicated than a hydrogen atom, which has only one proton and one electron.

 In 1932, James Chadwick (1891–1974), a student of Rutherford, discovered a sub-particle of atom called the neutron through the bombardment of a thin sheet of beryllium with alpha particles.
 The neutron carried no charge and its discovery indicated that the atomic nucleus was made up of protons and neutrons.
 It also explained the existence of isotopes of an element.

 Further experiments pertaining to the atomic theory are still being carried out by scientists with the hope of new ideas, theories and evidences being introduced.
 The scientific world is looking forward to seeing more scientists unravel more mysteries concerning the model of the atom and subsequently the modern atomic theory.

-The atom is made up of three main sub-particles – electrons, protons and neutron with positive, negative and zero charges respectively.
+The atom is made up of three main sub-particles – electrons, protons, and neutrons with positive, negative, and zero charges respectively.

 An atom consists of a positively charged core called the nucleus, where most of the mass of the atom is contained and electrons which move round the nucleus.